School Board Policy 906 -

 3. “Level III” – Risk Level III is assigned to a predatory offender whose risk assessment score indicates a high risk of reoffense.

 G. The “Sex Offender Community Notification Act,” Minn.
 Stat. § 244.052, as amended, allows law enforcement agencies to disclose information about certain predatory offenders when they are released into the community.
 The information disclosed and to whom it is disclosed will depend upon their assessment of the level of risk posed by the predatory offender.

 In keeping with the statutorily designated purpose that Offender Fact Sheets are to be used by staff members to secure the school and protect individuals in the school district’s care while they are on or near the school district’s premises or under the control of the school district, the school district will take the following steps:

 1. The superintendent shall notify the law enforcement agencies within the school district that all appropriate Level II and Level III notifications are to be provided at least to the superintendent of schools.

 2. Upon notification of the release of a Level II predatory offender, the superintendent shall forward the Offender Fact Sheet to all building principals and District Center administrators.
-This would include transportation, food service and buildings and grounds supervisors.
+This would include transportation, food service, buildings and grounds supervisors and Community Services & Recreation.